sportstalk247/sdk-android-kotlin/docs/source/usage/chat_client.md

         lifecycleScope.launch {
             // Switch to IO Coroutine Context(Operation will be executed on IO Thread) val deleteEventResponse = withContext(Dispatchers.IO) {
-                chatClient.setMessageAsDeleted(
+                chatClient.permanentlyDeleteEvent(
-                    chatRoomId = "080001297623242ac002",    // ID of an existing chat room eventId = "7620812242ac09300002",    // ID of an existing event from the chat room userid = "023976080242ac120002", // ID of an existing user "@nicoleWd" from this chatroom
+                    chatRoomId = "080001297623242ac002",    // ID of an existing chat room eventId = "7620812242ac09300002",    // ID of an existing event from the chat room userid = "023976080242ac120002" // ID of an existing user "@nicoleWd" from this chatroom
                     // Assuming user "@nicoleWd" exists
-                    deleted = false,
-                    permanentifnoreplies = true
                 )
             }